Chatham Rise

 The Chatham Rise is an area of ocean floor to the east of New Zealand, forming part of the Zealandia continent.
 It stretches for some 1000 km from near the South Island in the west, to the Chatham Islands in the east.
 It is New Zealand's most productive and important fishing ground, as well as important habitat for whales.

 Relative to the rest of the Pacific Ocean waters around New Zealand, the Chatham Rise is relatively shallow, no more than 1000 m deep at any point.
 This shallowness is made more remarkable by the depth of the ocean immediately to the north and south.
-To the northeast, the Hikurangi Trench, an extension of the much deeper Kermadec Trench, drops to below 3000 m close to the New Zealand coast, and further from the coast the Rise borders on the Hikurangi Plateau.
+To the northeast, the Hikurangi Trough, an extension of the much deeper Kermadec Trench, drops to below 3000 m close to the New Zealand coast, and further from the coast the Rise borders on the Hikurangi Plateau.
 To the south, similar depths are achieved in the Bounty Trough.
 Past the eastern end of the rise, the sea floor drops away to the abyssal plain.